anodyne/nova/README.md

     * View the admin page (no difference between this and the main page)
     * View site credits
 * Please see the [Repository Branches](https://github.com/anodyne/nova/wiki/Repository-Branches) document for information and descriptions of the branches available in the repository.

+## A Few Notes Regarding Upgrading to Nova 3

+The original plan with Nova 3 was to offer upgrade paths from SMS 2, Nova 1 and Nova 2.
+After careful consideration, we've decided to make the only upgrade path through Nova 2.
+Please see the information below about moving from SMS 2 and Nova 1 to Nova 3.

+### Upgrading from SMS 2 to Nova 3

+By the time Nova 3 is released, it will have been over 5 years since the last major release of SMS.
+Given the length of time and its status as a legacy system, instead of spending months working on a proper upgrade script, admins will need to upgrade from SMS 2 to Nova 2 using Nova 2's built-in SMS upgrade process.
+Once that upgrade is completed successfully, admins will be able to upgrade from Nova 2 to Nova 3.

+### Upgrading from Nova 1 to Nova 3

+By the time Nova 3 is released, it will have been over 3 years since the original Nova 1 release and 2 years since the release of Nova 2.
+Instead of spending months working on and testing a proper upgrade script, admins will need to upgrade from Nova 1 to Nova 2 using Nova 2's built-in update process.
+Once that upgrade is completed successfully, admins will be able to upgrade from Nova 2 to Nova 3.

 ## Version History